James-Battye/email-validation/README.md

 ## Installation

 1. **Include the Script**: Add the following script to your Webflow site.
-You can include this in the page settings under the "Before </body> tag" section.
+You can include this in the page settings under the "<head>" section.

     ```html
     <script src="https://cdn.jsdelivr.net/npm/@yes-chef/yc-email-validation@0.0.2/dist/index.js"></script>